corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 java -jar tools-database-manager-<release number>.jar dry-run -b path_to_configuration_directory --core-schemas --app-schemas
 ```

 Option `-b` points to the base directory, which contains a `node.conf` file, and `drivers` and `cordapps` subdirectories.

 `--core-schemas` is required to adopt the changes made in the new version of Corda, and `--app-schemas` is related to the CorDapps changes.

 A script named `migrationYYYYMMDDHHMMSS.sql` containing DDL and DML statements will be generated in the current directory.
 This script will contain all the statements required to modify and create data structures, for example tables/indexes,
 and updates the Liquibase management table **DATABASECHANGELOG**.
-The command doesn’t alter any tables itself.
+The command doesn't alter any tables itself.

 {{< note >}}